jerodsanto/CappuccinoResource/README.md

         return {"title":title, "body":body};
     }

 The `attributes` instance method MUST be declared in your class for it to save properly.

+CR takes care of the most basic of class pluralization (it just adds an "s").
+If your class name has a more complex inflection, you can simply override the `resourcePath` class method.
+For instance, a `Person` class:

+    @implementation Person : CappuccinoResource
+    {
+        CPString name;
+    }

+    + (CPURL)resourcePath
+    {
+        return [CPURL URLWithString:@"/people"];
+    }

+    - (JSObject)attributes
+    {
+        return {"name":name};
+    }

+    @end

 Using your new class should feel familiar to Rails devs.

 ### CRUD ###